In this 2-minute read:

 The PPP loan program as part of the CARES Act of 2020 was designed to provide emergency loans for America’s small businesses in crisis due to the coronavirus pandemic.

 The initial PPP funding ran out, but the PPP program was re-funded for a second round of loan capital.
-The original application deadline for PPP loan applications HAS BEEN EXTENDED to August 8, 2020.
+The original application deadline for PPP loan applications was EXTENDED to MAY 31, 2021.

 On June 5, 2020, President Trump signed into law new updates to PPP loan forgiveness requirements, extending the covered period to 24 weeks, reducing the minimum loan funding that must be spent on payroll to 60%, and easing the requirements for maintaining staffing and compensation levels.
 Please read the details here.